globalmentor/guise-mummy/readme.md

 ## Download

-Guise is available in the Maven Central Repository as [io.guise:guise](https://search.maven.org/search?q=g:io.guise%20AND%20a:guise).
+The Guise modules are available in the Maven Central Repository with the [io.guise](https://search.maven.org/search?q=g:io.guise) artifact ID.
+This aggregate parent project is available in the Maven Central Repository as [io.guise:guise](https://search.maven.org/search?q=g:io.guise%20AND%20a:guise).

 ## Build